Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Introduction

-Often when NTE is used, treatment effect estimates are pooled across the emulated trials to increase statistical efficiency \citep[e.g., ][]{HernanExample, Danaei1, Danaei2}.
+A second complication arises because COVID-19 VE may change over calendar time.
+Often when NTE is used, treatment effect estimates are pooled across the emulated trials to increase statistical efficiency \citep[e.g.,][]{HernanExample, Danaei1}.
 Such pooled estimates may lack a clear interpretation when the treatment effect is heterogeneous across trials.
 The assumption of trial effect homogeneity (TEH) may be plausible in some contexts, e.g., if the goal is to estimate the effect of statin initiation on prevention of coronary heart disease \citep{Danaei1}.
-However, COVID-19 VE may vary across trials due to calendar-time-specific factors like newly emerging viral strains and pandemic control policies.
-The TEH assumption can be assessed using a formal hypothesis test \citep{HernanExample, Keogh}.
-Moreover, assessing potential heterogeneity in VE over calendar time (i.e., across trials) may itself be of scientific interest.
-NTE is particularly well suited for this task, as trial-specific VE estimates can be used to discern patterns of waning vaccine protection across calendar time as well as time since vaccination.
+On the other hand, the TEH assumption may be questionable when evaluating COVID-19 vaccines using NTE as VE may vary across trials due to calendar-time-specific factors like newly emerging viral strains.
+This manuscript proposes a method for testing TEH based on a comparison of area under trial-specific VE curves and illustrates how trial-specific VE estimates can be used to characterize changes in vaccine protection across calendar time.

+A third complication arises because the eligible population for trials beginning at later calendar times may differ from earlier trials.
+Such population differences may result in variation in VE across trials.
+For example, unvaccinated individuals in early trials who are highly susceptible to COVID-19 may be less likely to meet eligibility criteria for later trials due to experiencing the event.
+If, in addition, the vaccine is protective for susceptible individuals, the resulting VE may be higher in earlier trials relative to later trials.
+To characterize changes in VE across calendar time that cannot be attributed to variation in covariate distributions across the trial-eligible populations, the approach in this manuscript also considers standardizing VE across trials.

-This manuscript uses a NTE approach to estimate VE over both time scales and to test the TEH assumption.
-Section 2 describes the problem setup and inference procedures.
-Methods are demonstrated in Section 3 through simulation studies.
-In Section 4, methods are applied to estimate COVID-19 VE using a large database of Abruzzo, Italy residents \citep{AcutiMartellucci}.
-Section 5 concludes with a discussion.
-The Supporting Information contains additional methodological details, additional simulation results, and the target trial protocol for the application.
+The remainder of the manuscript is organized as follows.
+Section \ref{methods} describes the problem setup and the methodological approach without standardization, which is then evaluated in a simulation study in Section \ref{simulation}.
+Section \ref{extensions} considers standardizing inferences from the sequence of emulated trials.
+In Section \ref{DataAnalysis}, the methods are applied to estimate COVID-19 VE using a large database of Abruzzo, Italy residents \citep{AcutiMartellucci}.
+Section \ref{discussion} concludes with a discussion.
+The Appendices contain additional methodological details, additional simulation results, and the target trial protocol for the application.